Nick Taylor (footballer): Orlando City B

-On January 11, 2022, Taylor was selected in the third round (74th overall) of the 2022 MLS SuperDraft by Orlando City.
+On 11 January 2022, Taylor was selected in the third round (74th overall) of the 2022 MLS SuperDraft by Orlando City.
 Having spent time with the club in preseason camp, he signed a professional contract with the team's reserve affiliate, Orlando City B, in MLS Next Pro ahead of 2022 season.
-He made his professional debut on March 26 in the season opener.
+He made his professional debut on 26 March in the season opener.

 Preah Khan Reach Svay Rieng

-On February 3, 2023, Nick was unveiled as the new player for Preah Khan Reach Svay Rieng of the Cambodian Premier League.
-He made his debut on February 26, as a 63rd-minute substitute against Nagaworld FC in the CNCC League Cup and scored six minutes later.
+On 3 February 2023, Nick was unveiled as the new player for Preah Khan Reach Svay Rieng of the Cambodian Premier League.
+He made his debut on 26 February as a 63rd-minute substitute against Nagaworld in the Cambodian League Cup and scored six minutes later.
 PKR Svay Rieng won 5–0.

 International career

-Born in the United States, Taylor's mother is Cambodian making him eligible to represent Cambodia internationally.
+Born in the United States, Taylor's mother is Cambodian making him eligible to represent both United States and Cambodia internationally.
 In May 2022, it was reported Cambodian coaches were considering selecting Taylor for the upcoming 2023 AFC Asian Cup qualification third round matches in June but this ultimately did not happen.
 However, in September 2022, Taylor was first named to a preliminary list of 40 players for an upcoming international friendly against Bangladesh before being named to the final 24-player squad two weeks later.

-Taylor made his senior international debut on September 23, 2022, entering as a 60th-minute substitute in a 1–0 loss to Bangladesh.
+Taylor made his Cambodia national team debut on 23 September 2022, entering as a 60th-minute substitute in a 1–0 lost to Bangladesh.
 In December 2022, he was named to the squad to compete at the 2022 AFF Championship.
-On December 29, 2022, Taylor scored his first international goal, a penalty in a 5–1 victory over Brunei in the group stage of that competition.
+On 29 December 2022, Taylor scored his first international goal, a penalty in a 5–1 victory over Brunei in the group stage of the competition.